built-on-openfin/container-starter/how-to/use-interop/cloud-interop-entra/README.md

 You are redirected to Microsoft, and on the way back the page reports that it needs to run inside of a HERE Container, since there is no platform to initialize.
 If the sign in failed, the reason is shown alongside that message and the full error is in the console.

-The **Sign out** button works here too, which makes the browser the quickest way to check the sign in with a few different accounts: sign out, reload the page and sign in again.
+The **Sign out** button works here too, which makes the browser the quickest way to check the sign in with a few different accounts.
+Signing out returns to this page and starts sign in again, so Microsoft asks which account to use without you having to reload anything.

 ### Use the project interface